Cosmology of Single Species Hidden Dark Matter

 where the superscript or subscript ``0'' denotes today and we normalize the scale factor today to unity $a_0=1$.
 We require that dark matter is highly nonrelativistic today, $a_{\rm{T}}\ll1$.
 For $n$ of the order of unity, we have $\rho_{\rm{h}}\simeq\rho_{\rm{h}}^0/a^3$ at late times when $a\gg a_{\rm{T}}$ and $\rho_{\rm{h}}\simeq\rho_{\rm{h}}^0a_{\rm{T}}/a^4$ at early times when $a\ll a_{\rm{T}}$.
 Examples of the parameterized equation of state parameter are shown in Figure \ref{fig:transition-parameterized}.

 At the perturbation level, we will also need the squared sound speed $c_{\rm{s}}^2\equiv\delta p_{\rm{h}}/\delta \rho_{\rm{h}}$.
-If we assume that the specific entropy is unchanged for both the background evolution and perturbations of the hidden dark matter, the sound speed can be calculated as
+If we assume that the specific entropy is unchanged for both the background evolution and perturbations of HiDM, the sound speed can be calculated as

 Note that $\delta p_{\rm{h}}/\delta \rho_{\rm{h}}$ has the same functional dependence on $a$ as $w_{\rm{h}}(a)$ with the same transition index but a larger transition scale factor $a_{\rm{T}}'=(\frac{4}{3})^{\tfrac{1}{n}}\times a_{\rm{T}}$.
 On a logarithmic scale, the transition ``gap'' is $\log_{10}a_{\rm{T}}'-\log_{10}a_{\rm{T}}=\frac{1}{n_w}\log_{10}(4/3)$.